 - Jennifer L Hand, MD

 Jennifer L Hand, MD

-- Associate Professor of Dermatology, Assistant Professor of Medical Genetics and Pediatrics
+- Associate Professor of Dermatology, Medical Genetics, and Pediatrics

 - Mayo Clinic, Rochester, MN

 Recessive X-linked ichthyosis (XLI, MIM #308100), also called steroid sulfatase deficiency, is an X-linked recessive, nonsyndromic ichthyosis caused by deletions or mutations in the STS gene encoding the steroid sulfatase enzyme .
 Due to location of the STS gene within a small region of the X-chromosome that escapes X-inactivation (lyonization), recessive XLI affects almost exclusively males.